ankaAR/bestiario5e/_creatures/balor.md

 hit_points: "262 (21d12+126)"
 armor_class: "19 (armadura natural)"
 condition_immunities: "Envenenado"
-damage_resistances: "cold, lightning, bludgeoning, piercing, and slashing from nonmagical weapons"
+damage_resistances: "frío, lightning, bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

 ***Death Throes.*** When the balor dies, it explodes, and each creature within 30 feet of it must make a DC 20 Dexterity saving throw, taking 70 (20d6) fire damage on a failed save, or half as much damage on a successful one.
 The explosion ignites flammable objects in that area that aren't being worn or carried, and it destroys the balor's weapons.